Haim Arlosoroff: Political career

 On April 8, 1933, Arlosoroff organized a historic event at the King David Hotel in Jerusalem on the Jewish Agency's behalf.
-The luncheon, attended by Weizmann and prominent Arab leaders of Transjordan, would be the first time Jewish Zionists and key Arab leaders gathered together to help promote cooperative efforts between the two groups.
-Arlosoroff was hopeful, that in building an accord with the Arab sheikhs of Transjordan, unpopulated Arab land would be made available for purchase in order to establish new Jewish settlements east of the Jordan River.
-Arlosoroff also hoped that political relations with Arab leaders of Mandatory Palestine might be enhanced through Zionist interactions with the Transjordanian Arab dignitaries.
-However, not everyone was pleased with Arlosoroff's vision for Jewish/Arab collaboration, nor the possibility of a bi-nationalistic future in the territories governed under British Mandates.
+The luncheon, attended by Weizmann and prominent Arab leaders of Transjordan, was the first time Jewish Zionists and key Arab leaders gathered together to help promote cooperative efforts between the two groups.
+Arlosoroff was hopeful that in building an accord with the Arab sheikhs of Transjordan, unpopulated Arab land would be made available for purchase in order to establish new Jewish settlements east of the Jordan River.
+He also hoped that political relations with Arab leaders of Mandatory Palestine might be enhanced through Zionist interactions with the Transjordanian Arab dignitaries.
+Not everyone was pleased with Arlosoroff's vision for Jewish/Arab collaboration or the possibility of a bi-nationalistic future in the territories governed under British Mandates.
 After the luncheon, Arab radicals openly chastised the moderate Arabs who had attended the meeting.
 Certain Arab leaders in Mandatory Palestine distanced themselves completely from the Transjordanian Arab delegation.
-Particular anger was directed at Transjordan's Emir Abdullah, the ruler over large territories in Transjordan, who had taken a leading role in the conciliation efforts.
-Jewish opposition to the King David Hotel meeting also became apparent as the major party of religious Zionism, Mizrachi, demanded that Arlosoroff should resign from his position at the Jewish Agency.
-Some radicals in the Revisionist movement went even further and questioned Arlosoroff's right to be alive.
+Particular anger was directed at Transjordan's Emir Abdullah, the ruler of large territories in Transjordan, who took a leading role in the conciliation efforts.
+Jewish opposition to the King David Hotel meeting also became apparent as the major party of religious Zionism, Mizrachi, demanded that Arlosoroff resign from his position at the Jewish Agency.
+Some radicals in the Revisionist movement questioned Arlosoroff's right to be alive.

 As a result of Adolf Hitler's rise to power in Germany, Arlosoroff directed his focus to the plight of German Jews.
 Beginning in March 1933, Jewish groups responded worldwide to Hitler becoming chancellor through protests and boycotts of German products.
-The Germany Arlosoroff loved growing up changed quickly and drastically upon Hitler coming to power.
+The Germany Arlosoroff loved growing up changed quickly and drastically when Hitler came to power.
 In April 1933, the new regime implemented the first of many anti-Jewish laws by terminating all Jewish employees from German government positions.
-Also at that time, Nazi officials decreed Jewish people would not be permitted to leave the country without a specially issued exit visa.
-Immediately following an organized Nazi boycott of Jewish businesses in Germany on April 1, 1933, Arlosoroff contacted High Commissioner Sir Arthur Wauchope requesting Britain's intervention in the crisis.
-Arlosoroff asked Wauchope to consider that supplementary immigration visas for Mandatory Palestine be granted to Jewish people seeking refuge from Hitler's Reich.
+Also at that time, Nazi officials decreed Jewish people were not permitted to leave the country without a specially issued exit visa.
+Immediately after an organized Nazi boycott of Jewish businesses in Germany on April 1, 1933, Arlosoroff contacted High Commissioner Sir Arthur Wauchope requesting Britain's intervention in the crisis, asking him to consider granting supplementary immigration visas for Mandatory Palestine to Jewish people seeking refuge from Hitler's Reich.